-Students learn all elements of the business of filmmaking, beginning with legal, corporate formation, and other production company related business.
+Students learn all elements of the business of filmmaking, beginning with legal corporate formation, and other production company-related business.
 Further concepts analyze production types, deal types, and distribution options associated with the film industry.
-Courses cover structuring and executing a full production, including script acquisition, packaging, development, and delivery, with a focus on salesmanship required to successfully navigate to completion.
+Courses cover structuring and executing full production, including script acquisition, packaging, development, and delivery, with a focus on sales required to successfully navigate to completion.
+In the Film Festivals class, students create a Film Freeway profile, learn about the festival circuit, research what the best festivals for their films are, and discuss the importance of submitting to festivals.
+In the Marketing Yourself course, students learn about how to sell themselves to potential clients, polish their resumes, and perfect their demo reels.

-Post-Production Courses (4 WEEKS, 56 LECTURE HOURS, 44 LAB HOURS)
+Post-Production Courses (2 Weeks, 28 lecture hours, 22 lab hours)